Jerrythafast/FDSTools/README.rst

 Samplevis
 ~~~~~~~~~
+v2.1.0
+    - Changed default minimum number of reads for graph filtering from 15 to 5
+    - Changed default table filtering options:
+        - Percentage of highest allele per marker changed from 5% to 2%
+        - Percentage of the marker's total reads changed from 3% to 1.5%
+        - Minimum number of reads in both orientations changed from 0 to 1

 v2.0.1
     - Fixed a JavaScript crash that would occur in HTML visualisations if the
       Marker name filter resulted in an invalid regular expression (e.g., when